Lecturer, PercussionCo-Director, Percussion Studies Wind & Percussion Division

-Jauvon Gilliam was named principal timpanist of the National Symphony Orchestra in 2009 at age 29 by unanimous vote of the orchestra committee and Maestro Christoph Eschenbach.
+Jauvon Gilliam was named principal timpanist of the National Symphony Orchestra in 2009 at age 29.

 Since 2011, Jauvon performs regularly as guest principal timpanist of the Budapest Festival Orchestra.
-He is also timpanist of the All-Star Orchestra, a made-for-TV group comprised of principal players from all across the United States (scheduled to air Fall 2013 on PBS).
+He is also timpanist of the All-Star Orchestra, a made-for-PBS group comprised of players from orchestras across the United States.

-Jauvon has previously performed with The Cleveland Orchestra and Indianapolis Symphony Orchestra, as well as the St. Paul Chamber Orchestra.
+Jauvon has previously performed with The Cleveland Orchestra, San Francisco Symphony, Detroit Symphony and Indianapolis Symphony Orchestra, as well as the St. Paul Chamber Orchestra.
 He was also timpanist of the Bear Valley Music Festival for three seasons.

-Prior to his NSO appointment, Jauvon was timpanist of the Winnipeg Symphony Orchestra for seven years, appearing as a soloist with them in 2005.
+Prior to his NSO appointment, Jauvon was timpanist of the Winnipeg Symphony Orchestra for seven years.
 While in Winnipeg, he was also timpanist of the Manitoba Chamber Orchestra and, for a time, played drum set for the WSO pops series.

 “Next it was Gilliam’s turn to take the limelight…he delivered with a virtuosic performance.
 It was refreshing to see and hear this gifted musician emerge from the back of the orchestra.” -Winnipeg Free Press, 2005, Kraft Timpani Concerto

 “Special mention must be made of timpanist Jauvon Gilliam, who pounded the skins right off their kettle drums.” -Winnipeg Free Press, 2007, Rite of Spring